 Three recent studies have produced projections for tropical-cyclone changes in the Australian region.
-Two studies (Walsh et al. 2004 and Leslie et al. 2007) suggest that there will be no significant change in the frequency of tropical cyclones off the east coast of Australia to the middle of the 21^{st} Century.
+Two studies (Walsh et al. 2004 and Leslie et al. 2007) suggest that there will be no significant change in the frequency of tropical cyclones off the east coast of Australia to the middle of the 21st Century.
 The third study (Abbs et al. 2006) shows reduced frequency off the Queensland coast where cyclones may become more long-lived (Abbs et al. 2006 and Leslie et al. 2007).
 Southward shifts in the cyclone genesis region of 70km by 2070 (Abbs et al. 2006) and 200km by 2050 (Leslie et al. 2007) are simulated.
 The combined effect of changes in cyclone frequency, duration and genesis region determines the annual average number of cyclone days (defined as days on which a cyclone resides in a 200 km x 200 km box) for the region (Figure 7).
 The simulated frequency of severe cyclones (Categories 3 to 5) increases 60% by 2030 and 140% by 2070 (Abbs et al. 2007) or 56% (Walsh et al. 2004).
-In summary, for the Townsville region, little change is likely in the annual average number of cyclone days, but severe cyclones may be 22% (Leslie et al. 2007) or 56% (Walsh et al. 2004).
+In summary, for the Townsville region, little change is likely in the annual average number of cyclone days, but severe cyclones may occur more often.